-'Well," he said, "in the first place your daughter is a clever artist, and in the second place. a fellow should grainfields and ranches, must go far are hauled on trucks, for rough-and- do something for his future wife, shouldn't he?"
+'Well," he said, "in the first place your daughter is a clever artist, and in the second place, a fellow should do something for his future wife, shouldn't he?"

 HOW.
 TO SEW by Ruth Wyeth Spears

 Crazy Patch Work at Home in a Modern Setting